ethantoanle/CEP146NEE-Project-Presentation-1/README.md

 - C# and PHP: Usage declines due to competition and modern alternatives.

 ## Dominant Languages - Ethan
 Based on IEEE Spectrum's ranked metrics which include job demand, GitHub activity, search queries and StackExchange mentions [(IEEE Spectrum, 2025)](https://spectrum.ieee.org/top-programming-languages-2025).
+The rank reveals that
 - Python holds the top spot in the “Spectrum” ranking (IEEE’s default) and also leads in the “Jobs” ranking (i.e. what employer demand shows).
 - SQL remains a key skill in job demand (ranking high in the “Jobs” metric).
 - JavaScript—traditionally a powerhouse especially for web programming.